 Champagne Dom Perignon Rose 2006 is an uber rare Rosé fizz from legendary Champagne House – Dom Perignon.
 It is intense and vibrant with mind blowing complexity.
 A supreme champagne for the supreme champion!

-Bleu d’Auvergne is less salted than other blue cheese so it tends to have a creamier, more butter flavour, and a more moist texture.
-This classic French blue needs a wine that can work with both elements.
+Bleu d’Auvergne is less salted than other blue cheese so it tends to have a creamier, more buttery flavour, with a bit more of a moist texture.
+This classic French blue, which has a process similar to Roquefort, needs a wine that can work with both elements.